 I’ve talked in lengths on how the movie helps me as a neurodivergent, but I think I’ll talk about the other things that make this film so amazing.

 The animation and effects are absolutely incredible.
 It almost feels REAL and ALIVE.
 I wanted to reach out and touch everything.
 And the characters are distinct, relatable, and attractive without being too cartoony or too realistic.
-I think I can safely say this is probably Disney’s most beautiful CGI film (rivaled by Moana), and one of Disney’s greatest set pieces in recent history.
+I think I can safely say this is probably Disney’s most beautiful CGI film, and one of Disney’s greatest set pieces in recent history.
 I legitimately want San Fransokyo to be real so I can go there.

 Of course Hiro and Baymax are the best characters in the movie.
 Hiro is a very complex and well-developed character, going through a lot of growth.
 He’s a genius young teenager who doesn’t have a real direction in life and not a lot of friends (besides his brother), but eventually learns the value of friendship and putting his talents to good use, apologizing for his mistakes and genuinely helping others.
 He’s a great example of a young, mentally ill, Asian protagonist.
 And of course Baymax is the heart and soul of the movie (and we all want him admit it).
 But what makes this film so special is their relationship.